DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-GitHub-website.md

 ![Screenshot of the pull request](1-pull-request.png)

-Click on “code” button on the right hand side of the page.
+Click on “Code” button on the right hand side of the page.

-And click “Codespace”
+And click “Codespaces”

-Click the + to create a new codespace
+Click the "+" to create a new codespace.

 ![Screenshot of creating a new codespace](2-code-space.png)